longcat3991/MeeeooowBot/README.md

 * `!botcheck`

   * To check if the bot is currently active.
   * If it is, it will answer the user.

 * `!dsize`

   * Check your own dick size!

-  * Range is from 1 to 30 cm, the bot will judge according to your size.
+  * Range is from 1 to 30 cm.

+  * The bot will judge according to your size.

 * `!game`